SmilingSquirrel/The-Joe/README.md

 Credits:

-	Models, textures, sounds, animation and logic by SmilingSquirrel.
+	Models, sounds, animation and logic by SmilingSquirrel.
+	Some textures by SmilingSquirrel.
+	Emojis and Restaurant menus/signs made by a friend.
 	Story by SmilingSquirrel and friends.